 Travel within the Common Travel Area

-If you are arriving from within the CTA and plan to remain in Northern Ireland for at least 24 hours, you must self-isolate upon arrival for 10 days.
+If you are arriving into Northern Ireland from within the Common Travel Area (including the United Kingdom, Republic of Ireland, Isle of Man and Channel Islands) and plan to remain here for at least 24 hours, public health advice is to self-isolate upon arrival for 10 days, unless you are exempt.

-Further information about travel within the CTA can be found here:
+Further information about international travel can be found here.

 Note that face coverings are legally mandatory on public transport since 10 July 2021.

 All passengers above primary school age must now wear a face covering on all forms of passenger transport and in stations, unless they are exempt, for example due to a disability.